 of our projects are with repeat clients

-of our employees have been with us at least 20 years
+of our employees have been with us for at least 15 years

 of commercial service airports have selected us

 Sustainable Master Plans